hetida/hetida-designer/docs/import_export.md

 The command will create a subdirectory `exported_data` in your current directory with subfolders `components` and `workflows` each of which contains subfolders corresponding to the categories in which the components and workflows are stored in individual json files.

-## Importing components and Workflows
+## Importing all components and workflows

 > :warning: IMPORTANT: If you have existing workflows/components in your installation you should do a complete database backup as is described in [backup](./backup.md), just in case something bad happens!